The Master's Degree Programme in

 - University of Helsinki in students eyes (video)

-The application period has been closed on January 27, 2016.
-The University of Helsinki has one intake of students per year for the Master's (graduate) level.
+The University of Helsinki has one intake of students per year to the Master's programmes (graduate leve).

 The state of the environment and sustainable use of natural resources are the base for human wellbeing now and in the future.
 Therefore, environmental experts are increasingly needed to meet the challenges related to the environmental impacts of agriculture and food production, polluted soils, water quality, biodiversity decline, and other environmental issues.